OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 The following example shows how to set, get, and remove custom headers.

-> [!NOTE]
-> The recommended format for naming custom headers is "x-<custom-name>", e.g., "x-preferred-fruit".

 ```js
 // Set custom internet headers.
 function setCustomHeaders() {